kreimanlab/TuringTest/README.md

 Task4_6_ConfmatOverall
 Task4_6_LayoutFigures
 ```
+## Instructions for the post-rebuttal repository
+Access to our code, data, results, and plots after the rebuttal [HERE](https://drive.google.com/drive/folders/17xp1r3KeQVjCZ5yw4wa8epoVN6gLsVVg?usp=sharing)

+Follow the readme inside.

+For a quick glance, we provide the example source files within the ```imageCaptioning\Plot```.
+You may refer to the readme file inside the ```imageCaptioning\Plot\readme.md``` for more details.

 ## License

 See [Kreiman lab](http://klab.tch.harvard.edu/code/license_agreement.pdf) for license agreements before downloading and using our source codes and datasets.